SoradaW/Team-Profile-Generator/README.md

 ## Object-Oriented Programming

-This application will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+This project is to create a command-line application that dynamically generates the team profile HTML webpage that displays summaries for each person from a user's input.
+Check out [here](https://) for an example.

 ## Table of Contents